Akhtar21yr/Food-Menu-Management/README.md

-# Food Delivery App API
+# Food Menu Management App API

 This repository contains the backend code for a food delivery application.
 It provides RESTful APIs for user authentication, managing food products, adding favorites Foods, and retrieving special offers.